ShunSakurai/asana-navigator/README.md

 ## Feedback and contribution

 I'd love to hear from users and developers.
-Please feel free to post feature requests, bug reports, and questions through the [Chrome Web Store](https://chrome.google.com/webstore/detail/asana-navigator/ckfdnhplhmbingcopckooenamecdckne), [GitHub Issues](https://github.com/ShunSakurai/asana-navigator/issues), or my [Asana project](https://app.asana.com/0/777908652160115/777908652160115).
+Please feel free to post feature requests, bug reports, and questions through the [Chrome Web Store](https://chrome.google.com/webstore/detail/asana-navigator/ckfdnhplhmbingcopckooenamecdckne), [GitHub Issues](https://github.com/ShunSakurai/asana-navigator/issues), or [Asana Community Forum](https://forum.asana.com/t/34586).
 I'd also welcome pull requests and help with translating the UI.

 ### Localization style guide:
 - Follow the style in localized UI in Asana as much as possible